 Why we chose it

-Amazon Music’s biggest selling point is that it’s free for Prime users.
-With a smaller library than other services (unless you pay an additional fee) it’s not the ideal choice for music buffs who want rare finds and ultra-tailored playlists.
-But Amazon Prime Music does include today’s biggest hits and plenty of “Top 100” style stations.
-Its collection will suit listeners who want casual, low-effort streaming.
+Prime Music’s biggest selling point is that it’s free for Prime users and anyone with an Alexa device (see below) through their Prime Music service.
+It’s not the ideal choice for music buffs who want rare finds and ultra-tailored playlists.
+With a smaller library than their paid subscription service, Amazon Music Unlimited, and the inclusion of plenty of “Top 100” style stations and today’s biggest hits, its collection of around 2 million songs will suit listeners who want casual, low-effort streaming.

 Prime membership perks

-Amazon Prime Music may not stand on its own, but it’s worth a look when considered as part of the entire Prime package.
-Along with access to a couple million songs and a thousand curated playlists, that $12.99 per month gets you free two-day shipping, free grocery delivery, unlimited video streaming, access to Amazon Originals (like The Marvelous Mrs. Maisel), and more.
+Prime Music may not stand on its own, but it’s worth a look when considered as part of the entire Prime package.
+Being a Prime member also grants you discounted access to the more-expansive Amazon Music Unlimited; you can sign up for $7.99 a month instead of the $9.99 monthly fee non-Prime customers are charged.
+Along with access to a couple million songs and a thousand curated playlists, that $12.99 per month gets you free two-day shipping, free grocery delivery, unlimited video streaming, access to Amazon Originals (like The Marvelous Mrs. Maisel and The Boys), and more.
 If you like to keep all your subscriptions in one place for convenience’s sake, Amazon is unquestionably your best bet.

 Stream with Alexa